Burgenland: Occupation

 Between 1965 and 1971, the minefields were cleared because people were often harmed by them, even on the Austrian side of the border.
-This could well be taken as a sign of the Soviet Union leaning towards opening the borders to the West starting in the late 1970s.

 Recent history

 Despite Burgenland (especially the area around the Neusiedler See) always producing excellent wine, some vintners in Burgenland added illegal substances to their wine in the mid-1980s.
 When this was revealed, Austria's wine exports dwindled dramatically.
 After recovering from the scandal, vintners in Austria, and not only in Burgenland, started focusing on quality and mostly stopped producing low-quality wine.

-On 27 July 1989, the Foreign ministers of Austria and Hungary, Alois Mock and Gyula Horn, cut the Iron Curtain (in German: "Eiserner Vorhang") in the village of Klingenbach in a symbolic act with far-reaching consequences.
+On 27 July 1989, the foreign ministers of Austria and Hungary, Alois Mock and Gyula Horn, cut the Iron Curtain in the village of Klingenbach in a symbolic act with far-reaching consequences.
 At the same time, the border crossing at Nickelsdorf (Austria) / Hegyeshalom (Hungary) was opened by the Hungarian border patrol and this enabled the escape of East Germans.
 Directly behind the wires special medic troops of the Austrian Red Cross awaited them and provided first assistance.
-Thousands of East Germans used this possibility to flee to the West.
+Thousands of East Germans fled to the West in this way.
 Again, the inhabitants of Burgenland received them with great hospitality.
 Later, this was often referred to as the beginning of German reunification.

 After 1990 Burgenland regained its traditional role as a bridge between the western and eastern parts of Central Europe.
 In 2003 it joined an Interreg project Centrope.
-Cross-border links were further strengthened when Hungary, Slovakia and Slovenia joined the European Union in 2004.
-All three countries became part of the Schengen zone in late 2007, and border controls finally ceased to exist in the region.
+Cross-border links were further strengthened when Hungary, Slovakia and the Czech Republic joined the European Union in 2004.
+All three countries became part of the Schengen zone in late 2007, and border controls ceased to exist in the region.

-In 2021, Burgenland grew by about 6.000m2.
-This was because the river Lafnitz, which forms a part of the border between Burgenland and Styria, had been regulated in the late 1970s.
-As an effect the border did not follow the river anymore.
-In 2021 the border was corrected to match the river and Burgenland grew.
+In 2021, Burgenland grew by about 6,000 m2.
+This was due to the change of flood protection measures along the river Lafnitz, which forms part of the border between Burgenland and Styria, in the late 1970s.
+As the course of the river changed somewhat along with the change of the flood protection measures, some areas belonging to Styria ended up to the east of the river and some areas belonging to Burgenland ended up to the west of the river.
+In 2010, it was decided by legislators together with the local councils that the areas to the west of the river would be part of Styria and the areas to the east of the river would be part of Burgenland, reflecting the perceptions and attitudes of the population.
+This decision was put into law in 2021.